 Head Movement: The Tyson Trademark

-What made Tyson nearly unhittable in his prime wasn't just speed — it was constant head movement.
-He was always slipping, bobbing, and weaving, making him a nightmare to target.
+What made Tyson nearly unhittable in his prime wasn’t just speed — it was constant head movement.

 Key Head Movement Patterns